FabienTregan/TheOldManGlitch/readme.md

 Both tables of encounters should be highlighted on screen.
 If not, do it now.

 > Here we are in a Town, which is a safe zone with zero probability of encountering a Wild Pokemon except in Water.
-If we walk forward one step North, we will change of Zone and some code will be executed that generate the new table of possible encounter.
-See what will change.
+If we walk forward one step North, we will change of Zone and some code will be executed that generates the new table of possible encounters.
+Ok, watch the value changing...

 Move one step north

-> Everything changed: The probability in `D887` went from `00` to `19`, and the whole list of possible Pokémon Types and their level changed.
+> Everything changed: The probability in `D887` went from `00` to `19`, and the whole list of possible Pokémon Types and their levels changed.
 Now if I go back in town, see what happens

 Move one step south.

 > We executed the code that fills the table for the towns.
-The towns are safe, there are no possible encounter, so it sets both encounter probabilities to `00`.
+The towns are safe places, there are no possible encounter, so it sets both encounter probabilities to `00`.
 Then since there is no probability of encounter, there is no need to fill the remaining of the encounter table.
 So anything that was here stays here, it is just garbage.
 >
 > The Zone on the east contains only water, so for the same reason when enter it, the probability of encountering a non-Water Pokémon is set to `00` and the garbage stay there.
-But because we have this off by one error, we are going to use the garbage anyway.
+But because we have this off by one error, we are actually going to use whatever stays there.
 This is called a Reuse After Free.
 >
 > So we hade an off-by-one error, which makes us read the wrong table, and since this table is not reinitialised we now have a Reuse After Free.